First Lines — New moves: a poetry column

 All News readers, including those who live outside of Yellow Springs, are welcome to submit poems.

 Selection of works will be made primarily by the poetry editor.
 (That’s me, Audrey Hackett.)
 I will be using four main criteria to guide selections.
 Does the poem engage the imagination?
 Does the poem stimulate and transmit feeling?
 Does the poem use fresh or intensified language?
 (A poem may use very simple language, but use it in ways that press against what readers expect language to do.)
 And, fourth, over the course of a year, do the poems published reflect the village’s diverse inhabitants and perspectives?

 We look forward to your poems!

-*A poet and former reporter for the News, Audrey Hackett is currently an MFA candidate in poetry at Vermont College of Fine Arts.
+*Updated Jan.
+10, 2020: A poet and reporter for the News, Audrey Hackett holds an MFA in poetry from Vermont College of Fine Arts.
 Her favorite poets include Pablo Neruda, Antonio Machado, Jean Valentine, Tomas Tranströmer, Jean Follain, Jane Kenyon and William Stafford.
 The Stafford poems quoted in this column can be found in “Ask Me,” a collection edited by the poet’s son, Kim Stafford; the collection is available at Yellow Springs Community Library.

 To read other First Lines poetry columns, visit the archive page here.